 These forests are extremely vulnerable to several threats.
 There are several reasons for the diminishing shola-grassland complex.
 They are,

 - The Shola tree species have one of the lowest regeneration rates.
 They do not get established very soon.
-They are generally slow growing and need more time to establish themselves and are very sensitive to climatic conditions which make them very vulnerable.
-Moreover, most Shola trees produce drupaceous fruits which are difficult to produce more number of seeds and there is less way to disperse them successfully.
+They are generally slow-growing and need more time to establish themselves and are very sensitive to climatic conditions which make them very vulnerable.
+Moreover, most Shola trees produce drupaceous fruits which are difficult to produce more seeds and there is less way to disperse them successfully.

 - These forests and grasslands are being cleared for agriculture.
 These forests are relatively easy to clear as they constitute mainly of grasslands and trees are generally stunted with no timber value.

 - Construction of hill stations is another major threat to these forests.
-These forests usually exist in higher elevations, these places are unfortunately have suitable climate to be made as Hill stations and tourist spots.
+These forests usually exist in higher elevations, these places, unfortunately, have a suitable climate to be made as Hill stations and tourist spots.
 Several hill stations in Southern India were established after the destruction of thousands of acres of shola forests.
 Some of them are, Ooty, Kodaikanal, Munnar, Coorg, Valparai, Kotagiri, Kodanad, Megamalai.

 - South Indian tea is famous all over the world.
 This may sound like a great thing.
 But we are paying a huge loss for this fame and money.
 Millions of acres of hill-tops and slopes which were once covered in grasslands and shola forests are now barren tea plantations.
 They will just be green deserts in the nature conservationist’s eyes.